go.to//

 31 January - 1 February 1977 Copenhagen, Denmark

 Agnetha was glad this day...
 The planning flight from Göteborg to Copenhagen was cancelled because of the bad weather and the group came to the capital of Denmark by car which took longer time.
-The concert was delayed with about 30 minutes.
+The concert was delayed about 30 minutes.

 ABBA performed in the Bröndby Hallen, a sport arena well-known for its bad acoustics.
 The group did though a great show and the reactions of the Danish press were very positive.